marchartung/ParallelFMU/README.md

      5. Lapack Implementation

-\subsubsection canDependencies Additional Sofwarte Dependencies In order to get the full support for parallel computation of ParallelFMU, there are additional software dependencies.
+\subsubsection canDependencies Additional Sofware Dependencies In order to get the full support for parallel computation of ParallelFMU, there are additional software dependencies.